arohner/spectrum/README.md

 ## Limitations

 - It's still very early.
-It doesn't understand all clojure forms yet, nor all spec annotations.
 Contributions welcome.

-- It also proceeds from the assumption that your specs are correct (i.e. no spec errors at runtime).
-If you're not running clojure.test.spec or not running your unit tests with `instrument`, you're gonna have a bad time.

 ## How It Works

 This section is for the curious, and potential contributors.
-Shouldn't be necessary to understand this to use it.
+Shouldn't be necessary to understand this to use spectrum.

 ### spectrum.conform